McTavishLab/extensiphy/README.md

 You can also install the dependencies of Extensiphy using Anaconda.
 The **Anaconda Installation** section of this readme will walk through this process in more detail.

 ### Advanced
-*For advanced users of Linux* If you're comfortable installing programs by hand, the **Advanced Installation Methods** section is for you.
+If you're comfortable installing programs by hand, the **Advanced Installation Methods** section is for you.
 Extensiphy dependencies are also found here.

 ### Tutorial
 We recommend you run through the [tutorial](https://github.com/McTavishLab/extensiphy/blob/dev/tutorial/extensiphy_tutoria.md) for a more in-depth walkthrough of Extensiphy's features.
 The tutorial will walk through different installation methods and how to run Extensiphy using different data types and options.
 You can copy code snippets into your terminal window.

-## 2. Quick Install and Run
 ### Building and testing your own Extensiphy Docker image
 First we'll building the Docker image and a container to test your Extensiphy installation.
 Then we'll connect your data to a new container so you can begin updating your own alignments!